PhilCrowther/Aviation/README.md

 NOTES:
 <p>
-The Modules are located in the JSM directory and include the Flight Module, the GrdMap Module (for use with land-based programs), the Ocean Modules (an iFFT wave generator), the GrdWtr Module (a version of GrdMap used with ocean based programs), and the AnimFM2 Module (used to animate the FM2 model).
+The Modules are located in the JSM directory and include the Flight Module, the GrdMap Module (for use with land-based programs), the Ocean Module (an iFFT wave generator), the GrdWtr Module (a version of GrdMap used with ocean based programs), and the AnimFM2 Module (used to animate the FM2 model).
 To avoid confusion, the JSM directory now contains only the latest versions of these Modules.
 These all work with WebGPU (r172).
 </p><p>
 Special thanks to Attila Schroeder for his encouragement and assistance in converting everything to NodeMaterials and WebGPU.
 And to all the volunteers at three.js who took on the daunting task of modifying three.js to work with NodeMaterials and WebGPU.
 And to all the other three.js programmers who took the time to answer my questions.
 </p>